Clarice Cliff: Later life

 A. J. Wilkinson and their Newport Pottery continued to sell ware under Cliff's name until 1964.
 The death of Colley Shorter in 1963 led Cliff to sell the factory to Midwinter in 1964 and she retired, becoming somewhat of a recluse.
 However, from December 1971 to January 1972, the first exhibition of Clarice Cliff pottery took place at Brighton, East Sussex.
-Cliff reluctantly provided comments for the catalogue, though she refused an invitation to go to the opening.
+Cliff reluctantly provided comments for the catalogue, though she declined to attend the opening.

 The exhibition was prompted by enthusiastic collectors, including Martin Battersby, an early devotee of 20s and 30s design, the first author on that period to publish major works, and a devotee of Cliff's ceramics.
 Then, on 23 October 1972, Cliff died suddenly at Chetwynd House.

 Revival of interest in her work

 The exhibition and the first book published privately in 1976 'Clarice Cliff' by Peter Wentworth-Sheilds [sic] and Kay Johnson (L'Odeon publishing) marked the start of a major revival of interest in Cliff's work, which has continued to be sought after by Art Deco ceramic collectors ever since.

 In 1982 the original Clarice Cliff Collectors Club was formed and promoted her and her work throughout the world.
 The club founder had appealed in the Staffordshire Evening Sentinel for anyone who worked with Cliff to contact him and was delighted when he found 28 former workers.
 Still calling themselves the 'Bizarre girls' even in their mid-1970s and early 1980s Cliff's former painters were delighted in the interest in the pottery they had hand painted 50 years earlier.
-They attended the annual meetings of the club, and were to be involved in many television and radio programmes about Cliff, and a mass of books that appeared.
+They attended the annual meetings of the club, and were to be involved in many television and radio programs about Cliff, and a mass of books that appeared.
 Many of their memories were recorded in the CCCC Reviews from 1982 to 2004.
 The club also held meetings and exhibitions in Britain, North America, Australia and New Zealand.

-The Stoke-on-Trent meetings visited the old painting shop of Bizarre ware by the canal at Newport, Burslem, from 1987 to 1997, ironically the only building left standing on the site.
+The Stoke-on-Trent meetings visited the old painting shop of Bizarre ware by the canal at Newport, Burslem, from 1987 to 1997.
 It was demolished by Wedgwood in 1997, and the land sold for housing.

 In 1985, a series of pieces were produced under the title The Bizarre Collection, with the mark for the "Royal Staffordshire Pottery by Clarice Cliff", and marketed by the Midwinter pottery.
-These pieces were all hand painted, unlike some of the later production Wedgwood, and faithfully respected the original designs and production methods with the exception of the crocus conical sifter.
-The production actually took place on the same premises as the original production line of the Newport pottery.